karlstolley/drc-accessible-images/README.md

 That’s helped clarify the role of `<figcaption>` and its relationship to `<figure>`.
 But there’s an even more useful ARIA attribute to include: `aria-describedby`.
 [The WAI-ARIA spec notes](http://www.w3.org/TR/wai-aria/states_and_properties#aria-describedby) that `aria-describedby` and `aria-labelledby` are similar “in that both reference other elements to calculate a text alternative, but a label should be concise, where a description is intended to provide more verbose information.”

 It’s not hard to imagine that a fuller description of an image would naturally appear in the running text of the page where the image has been presented.
-The challenge is to make a clear association between the `<figure>` element and the descriptive content elsewhere, which is the exact purpose of `aria-describedby`.
-To make that associated, descriptive information discoverable to all users, including those with assistive technologies that have yet to support `aria-describedby`, I’ve added a simple *Full description* link that points elsewhere on the page, using [the `#`-style fragment identifier](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes#attr-id).
+The challenge is to make a clear association between the `<figure>` element containing the image and the image’s descriptive content elsewhere.
+But that is the exact purpose of `aria-describedby`.
+To make that associated, descriptive information discoverable to all users, including those with assistive technologies that have yet to support `aria-describedby`, I’ve added a simple *Full description* link that points to the descriptive content on the page, using [the `#`-style fragment identifier](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes#attr-id).
 When activated, that link will scroll or otherwise point the browser to the unique ID of the element containing the image’s full content.
 Capable assistive devices can leverage the identifier in `aria-describedby` to the same effect:

     <figure class="photo" aria-labelledby="flower-caption" aria-describedby="flower-description">
       <img src="flowers.jpg" alt="Photo of flowers." />